e-lang/moodle-mod_elang/README.md

 moodle-mod_elang
 ================

-A moodle module for learning language
+A moodle module for learning language published under the [CeCILL-B licence](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.html CeCILL-B license)

 * Place the elang folder into the /mod folder of the moodle directory.